About the Journal

 CERN has always had a strong commitment to science education.
 As an open institution, making scientific results publically available is an integral part of CERN’s mandate.
 By collaborating with PriSE, CERN can help to strengthen open access to science education.
 In a sector where many scientists and users – teachers and school students – are not connected to universities and libraries and need access to this information, this collaboration will help to make science education more reachable for everyone.

 Progress in Science Education and CERN as publisher propose a new dynamic platform, offering the possibility of peer reviewed, timely publication of high quality research papers in four languages (English, French, German and Italian).
 With its online open access format it will be accessible for free to a large European and overseas public, including teachers.
 PriSE is addressing in particular young researchers with the intention to publish their first scientific results.
 It welcomes quantitative and qualitative empirical research, as well as theoretical, philosophical, programmatic, sociological and historical work, coming from all areas of science education (life, physical, earth, environmental and integrated science), from the intersection with neighboring fields (mathematics, engineering, computer education), and intended for all age groups of learners.
-To emphasize the importance of the interplay between research and practice, in addition to reaearch articles, there is also a special format for papers in the "Research Based Reports of Pratice" category.
-In addition, PriSE offers reviews of published books in the field of science education, nature of science and technology.

 All manuscripts submitted will first go through the initial screening that contains the evaluation of suitability of the submitted manuscript according to following criteria: